Accomplishments

 Canopy Walkways

 ACEER and its partners have pioneered the construction and use of Canopy Walkway Systems in Amazonia since 1991.
 We were the first to create a Canopy Walkway in the Western Hemisphere…located in the lowland forest of northeastern Peru.
 ACEER partnered with International Expeditions, Explorama Tours and CONAPAC to create this.
-It has hosted conservation workshops, ecotourists, local conservation education programs and research.
+The walkway was designed by Illar Muul.
+It hosts conservation workshops, ecotourists, local conservation education programs and research.
 New species have been discovered thanks to this Canopy Walkway.
-You can still visit it today by contacting Explorama Tours.
+You can still visit it today by contacting Explorama Tours (www.explorama.com).

 Leaf Packs